sanderland/katrain/CONTRIBUTIONS.md

 Many thanks to these additional authors:

 * Matthew Allred ("Kameone") for design of the v1.1 UI, MacOS installation instructions, and working on promotion and YouTube videos.
-* "bale-go" for development and continued work on the 'calibrated rank' AI.
+* "bale-go" for development and continued work on the 'calibrated rank' AI and rank estimation algorithm.
 * "Dontbtme" for detailed feedback and early testing of v1.0+.
 * "nowoowoo" for a fix to the parser for SGF files with extra line breaks.
 * "nimets123" for the timer sound effects.